musdey/nackad-zerowaste/README.md

-# Nacakad: Zero-Waste Quick Commerce Platform
+# Nackad: Zero-Waste Quick Commerce Platform

-Welcome to the **Nacakad** repository – the codebase that powered a zero-waste quick commerce startup based in Vienna.
+Welcome to the **Nackad** repository – the codebase that powered a zero-waste quick commerce startup based in Vienna.
 This project encapsulates the entire operational infrastructure necessary for Nacakad, built with a modern tech stack to support efficient and sustainable commerce.

 ## Overview

-Nacakad aimed to revolutionize quick commerce by focusing on zero-waste principles.
-This repository contains the complete system that was used to manage and automate Nacakad's operations.
+Nackad aimed to revolutionize quick commerce by focusing on zero-waste principles.
+This repository contains the complete system that was used to manage and automate Nackad's operations.
 Originally designed as a proof of concept (POC), this system evolved in response to the dynamic needs and challenges faced by the startup.
 As Nacakad grew, so did the system, expanding to support multiple companies and integrating with both Shopware and Shopify.

 ## Technology Stack